 Barbara Baltussen (b.
 1982) comes from a family of musicians.
-She began learning piano at the age of seven at the Academy of Music of Saint Nicolas under Johan Lybeert.
+She began learning the piano at the age of seven at the Academy of Music of Saint Nicolas under Johan Lybeert.
 She continued her studies in the Royal Conservatory of Antwerp under Levente Kende and Heidi Henderickx, where she obtained a diploma of ‘mastery of music’ in June 2006.
+She also studied at the Conservatory of Amsterdam under professor Jan Wijn.

-During the same period, Barbara participated in several masterclasses with musicians of international regard such as Jacob Lateiner, Elisabeth Leonskaja, Lee Kum-Sing, György, Charles Rosen, Udo Reinemann, Jard Van Nes, Rudolf Jansen, Rian De Waal.
-She was a prizewinner at many competitions including the Jong Tenuto, Cantabile, Axion Classics and E. Durlet competitions.
+During the same period, Barbara participated in several masterclasses with musicians of international regard such as Jacob Lateiner, Elisabeth Leonskaja, Lee Kum-Sing, György, Charles Rosen, Udo Reinemann, Jard Van Nes, Rudolf Jansen and Rian De Waal.
+She has won prizes at many competitions including the Jong Tenuto, Cantabile, Axion Classics and E. Durlet competitions.

-Barbara is one of the founding members of the Khaldei Trio and, along with her father Nico Baltussen, forms an enthusiastic duo.
+Barbara is one of the founding members of Trio Khaldei and, along with her father Nico Baltussen, forms an enthusiastic duo.